-Who?
-As in, “Who will be my egg donor?”
+Who will be my egg donor?

-For most dads who go through the process of family building through IVF & surrogacy, their journey will involve the help of an egg donor.
-This person’s eggs are retrieved and then combined with sperm from one or both dads in a laboratory to create embryos.
+For most dads-to-be who choose to grow their family through IVF and surrogacy, their journey will involve the help of an egg donor.
+The donor's eggs are retrieved at a fertility clinic, then combined with sperm from one or both dads in the IVF laboratory to create embryos.

-They must undergo a rigorous screening process to become even a potential egg donor, that involves mental and personal health screening, a background check, and a consultation with a medical professional.
+They must undergo a rigorous screening process to become a potential egg donor, which involves comprehensive psychological and medical health screening, a background check, and a consultation with a medical professional.

 Where do you look for an egg donor?

-Parents-to-be typically connect with their donor in a few different ways:
+Intended parents may connect with their donor in a few different ways:

-If you have a particular ethnic background or physical trait that you’re hoping to find, depending on the clinic this might not be the best choice for you.
+One potential drawback to this kind of program is that there may be a smaller group of donors to choose from.
+If you have a particular ethnic background or physical trait that you’re hoping to find, this might not be the best choice for you.

-This is an independent entity that recruits, prescreens, and helps to organize appropriate egg donor candidates.
+This is an independent entity that recruits, pre-screens, and helps to organize appropriate egg donor candidates.
 A donor agency may be a great option for you if you are searching for particular physical characteristics (i.e. red hair and green eyes).

 How do you choose your ideal egg donor?